23 Tips For Hiking In The Rain: How To Stay Dry and Comfortable

 If it’s pouring, the last thing you’ll want to do is stop and eat a sandwich or something that requires preparation on the trail for lunch.
 Not only is this inconvenient, but when you stop moving, you lose body heat.

 Since you likely won’t stop long for a snack break like you would on a sunny day, it’s best to pack easy snacks you can eat on the move.
-Here are a few of our favorite easy and healthy hiking snack ideas:
+I like dried fruit, bars, and trail mix for eating on the go.
+Check out my other favorite hiking snacks here.

 5. Cautiously cross creeks and streams